 Because when it comes to reducing back pain, core stability can be a big help for us.

-And any muscle imbalances and compensating that goes on within your body will only increase the load and strain on your back.
+And any imbalances within your muscles cause compensating to go on within your body, will only increase the pressure and strain on your back.

 But by strengthening your core muscles you are providing your spine with the support and stability it needs to keep you upright and balanced instead.

-So having a strong core is vital for us tradespeople.
+So having a strong core is vital to keep back pain at bay.

-The benefits of core-strengthening exercises were shown in one study of people with chronic lower back pain.
+And these benefits were shown in one study of people with chronic lower back pain.

-The group given core exercises to do were found to have less pain and better functioning not just at the end of the study, but two years later as well!
+Where the group that did core exercises were found to have less back pain and better functioning at the end of the study, and also two years later at a follow up as well.

-So if you have chronic lower back pain and work on site it's a great idea to start working on your core strength.
+So if you have persistent lower back pain it's a great idea to start working on your core strength.

-However you need to make sure you are doing the exercises correctly.
+However, you do need to make sure you are doing the exercises correctly to stay safe.

-So to get started I'd recommend going to a professional such as a physiotherapist or a physical therapist who will guide you through what you should be doing.
+So I'd recommend going to a professional such as a physiotherapist who will guide you through what you should be doing.